Sushantjb70/Text-classification/README.md

 2. Feature Engineering: The next step is the Feature Engineering in which the raw dataset is transformed into flat features which can be used in a machine learning model.
 This step also includes the process of creating new features from the existing data.
 3. Model Training: The final step is the Model Building step in which a machine learning model is trained on a labelled dataset.

-We will use the following methods for feature engineering.
+# We will use the following methods for feature engineering.
-1 Count Vectors as features \n
+1 Count Vectors as features
 2 TF-IDF Vectors as features
   2.1 Word level
   2.2 N-Gram level